-ARTICLE 11 RESOLUTIONS OF THE BOARD OF GOVERNORS AND OF THE UNION
+ARTICLE 11 RESOLUTIONS OF THE BOARD OF GOVERNORS

-- 11.01 Resolutions of the Board of Governors involving the interpretation and/or application of the terms of this Collective Agreement shall be forwarded to the Union, except where such resolutions are concerned with matters which are the subject of arbitration procedures and/or collective bargaining. - 11.02 Resolutions of the Union involving the interpretation and/or application of the terms of this collective agreement shall be forwarded to the University, except where such resolutions are concerned with matters which are the subject of arbitration procedures and/or collective bargaining. - 11.03 New and amended policies approved by the Board of Governors will be provided to the Union in a timely manner.
-The University's completed annual budget will be provided to the Union after final review by the Board of Governors.
+- 11.01 Resolutions of the Board of Governors involving the interpretation and/or application of the terms of this Collective Agreement shall be forwarded to the Union, except where such resolutions are concerned with matters which are the subject of arbitration procedures and/or collective bargaining. - 11.02 New and amended policies approved by the Board of Governors will be provided to the Union in a timely manner.
+The University's completed annual budget will be provided to the Union after final review by the Board of Governors. - 11.03 The University will post the completed annual budget as well as all new and amended policies approved by the Board of Governors on its website and will advise the Union of such postings in a timely manner.